PengLU1101/Conditional-Image-Generation-Project/README.md

 The test code for Conditional Generative Adversarial Nets using tensorflow.

 ##INTRODUCTION
-Project repository for IFT6266H17
+Project repository of IFT6266H17.

-For more detail about the project description(https://ift6266h17.wordpress.com/project-description/)
+More detail about the project description to see(https://ift6266h17.wordpress.com/project-description/)

 ##Prerequisites